 WHAT ARE MY RESPONSIBILITIES?

-Our goal at Student Health Services is to nurture and maintain optimum health for all students and employees at Caldwell College.
+Our goal at Student Health Services is to nurture and maintain optimum health for all students and employees at Caldwell University.
 We encourage you to become an active participant in your care and treatment.
 Resident students are expected to bring an ample supply of prescription medications they may be taking, along with a supply of over the counter medication they deem helpful in maintaining wellness.
 Vitamins are not provided by Student Health Services, although they may also be a supportive addition to the busy students’ health.

 WHEN CAN I GO TO STUDENT HEALTH SERVICES?